First search for nontensorial gravitational waves from known pulsars

+Odds and 95\%-credible upper limits are summarized in the supplementary material: Table I, for pulsars with measured orientations (using the triaxial parameterization of tensor modes), and Table II, for all pulsars without incorporating any orientation information (using the unconstrained parameterization of tensor modes) \cite{suppmat}.
+Odds values are reported with an error of \red{5}\% at \red{90}\% confidence; errors on the upper limits due to the use of finite samples in estimating posterior probability distributions are at most \red{10}\% at \red{90}\% confidence, which is slightly less than the \red{15}\% error expected from calibration uncertainties.

 \header{Conclusion.} We have presented the results of the first direct search for nontensorial gravitational waves.
-This is also the first search for gravitational waves targeted at known pulsars that is sensitive to any of the six polarizations of the gravitational perturbation allowed by a generic metric theory of gravity.
+This is also the first search targeted at known pulsars that is sensitive to any of the five measurable polarizations of the gravitational perturbation allowed by a generic metric theory of gravity.
 From the analysis of O1 data from both aLIGO observatories, we have found no evidence of signals from any of the \npsrs\ pulsars targeted.

 In the absence of a clear signal, we have produced the first direct upper limits for scalar and vector strains (\fig{ul}, and tables in the supplementary material).
 The values of the 95\%-credible upper limits are comparable in magnitude to previously-published GR constraints, reaching \red{$h\sim 1.5\times10^{-26}$} for pulsars whose frequency is in the most sensitive band of our instruments.
+This means that, to 95\% credibility, none of the pulsars in our set is emitting gravitational waves (tensorial or otherwise) at the frequencies analyzed with enough power for them to reach Earth with amplitudes larger than our upper limits.

-Our results have been obtained in a model-independent fashion.
-However, our upper limits on nontensorial strain can be translated into model-dependent constraints by picking a specific alternative theory and emission mechanism.
-To do so, one should use the upper limits produced under the assumption of a signal model that incorporates the polarizations matching those allowed by the theory one wishes to constrain; these may not necessarily be those in \fig{ul} (e.g.\ for limits on a scalar-tensor theory, one needs upper limits from $\hyp{st}$).
-However, this also requires non-trivial knowledge of the dynamics of spinning neutron stars under the theory of interest.
+Our results have been obtained in a theory-independent fashion.
+However, our upper limits on nontensorial strain can be translated into model-dependent constraints on beyond-GR theories by picking a specific alternative theory and emission mechanism.
+To do so, one should use the upper limits produced under the assumption of a signal model that incorporates the same polarizations allowed by the theory one wishes to constrain; these may not necessarily be those in \fig{ul} (e.g.\ for limits on a scalar-tensor theory, one needs upper limits from $\hyp{st}$).
+However, this also requires nontrivial knowledge of the dynamics of spinning neutron stars under the theory of interest.